 O’Boyle also touts Signifyd’s successes against online fraud.
 “We had a client that was seeing their chargebacks approaching 3% to 4% of their sales at the peak.
 They were able to reduce that to under tenths of a percentage point – an enormous reduction.”

 Prepare for Cyber Monday and take back your holiday revenues from cyber Grinches.
 You’ve worked hard all year to shine during the holiday season and you deserve to keep all the revenues from this shopping season.
 Let this holiday season be a time for celebration for you and your colleagues, not fraudsters.
 A complete plan of action combined with Signifyd can provide the protection you need to maximize your holiday income.
-Accept more orders, slash your order review times and never pay a chargeback again.
-Guaranteed by Signifyd.
+Accept more orders and slash your order review times without the fear of fraud.